Bickerstaffe Square at Talbot Gateway, Blackpool

 In the beginning…

 This information was published before building work began at Talbot Gateway.
-See that the vision in the original master plan is now (2019) close to being realised.
+You can see that the vision in the original master plan is starting to be realised.
 Take a look at the artists impressions –

 Artists impression of Talbot Road Car park, at Talbot Gateway, Blackpool